 Many Americans experience or witness road rage — sometimes every day.
 Most of the time, it’s restricted to yelling, flipping the bird, or honking the horn, and it can happen whether you’ve moved across the lane in front of the other driver or you’ve done nothing at all.
-Sometimes, a driver is just having a bad day, or they may be intoxicated and engaging in dangerous behavior themselves.
+Sometimes, a driver is just having a bad day or may be intoxicated, fatigued, or distracted.

-While it’s frustrating, most cases of road rage end innocently, even if it’s an unpleasant experience.
-In other cases, though, road rage can lead to reckless driving, causing a major crash that results in significant injury.
+While it’s frustrating and unpleasant, most cases of road rage end innocently.
+In other cases, road rage can lead to reckless driving, causing a major crash that results in significant injury.
 It’s no surprise that road rage is a common cause of car accidents.
 We look at reckless driving laws in Texas and why road rage is so dangerous.

 What Is Considered Reckless Driving in Texas?